03

 1) Bill C-32, the Copyright Modernization Act, proposes to repeal Section 10 of the existing Copyright Act.
 This will mean that the person who takes the picture will be the Author of that photo.
-Sounds obvious, right?
-Under current law, the party that owns the film or memory card used to take the picture is the Author.
+This sounds obvious, right?
+But under current law, the party that owns the film or memory card used to take the picture is the Author.

-Also, if you have an assistant operate a remote camera, that assistant will own the copyright, unless you have a contract to the contrary.
+Also if you have an assistant operate a remote camera, that assistant will own the copyright unless you have a contract to the contrary.
+So pay attention.

 3) Bill C-32 adds parody, satire and education as new purposes for Fair Dealing.
-I bet few people know what parody or satire mean, or if they understand how Fair Dealing works.
+I bet few people know what parody or satire mean or if they even understand how Fair Dealing works.
 The USA allows parody but not satire.

 4) The Bill proposes that an individual may use any copyrighted material to create another work, but only for their own non-commercial use and the source and author are credited, where reasonable and the new work doesn’t harm the original existing work.
 The USA allows for transformative works, with some restrictions.